Multistage Positional Games: Introduction

 Maker-Breaker games are played on various boards, but the most studied ones are those played on $E(K_n)$, i.e. the edge set of the complete graph on $n$ vertices.
 They will also be the focus of this paper, and we will mainly look at the games defined by the hypergraphs $\mathcal{C}_{n}$, $\mathcal{HAM}_{n}$, $\mathcal{H}_{H,n}$, $\mathcal{PAN}_{n}$ and $\mathcal{COL}_{n,k}$ on the vertex set $\mathcal{X}=E(K_n)$, with the hyperedges being the edge sets of all spanning trees of $K_n$, all Hamilton cycles of $K_n$, all copies of a fixed graph $H$ in $K_n$, all pancyclic spanning subgraphs of $K_n$ and all subgraphs of $K_n$ with chromatic number larger than $k$, respectively.

-One reason for the strong interest in such games is their deep connection with random graph theory.
+One reason for the strong interest in such games is their deep connection to the theory of random graphs.
 Indeed, already Chv\'{a}tal and Erd\H{o}s~\cite{CE} suspected the following behaviour for certain biased Maker-Breaker games on $K_n$: the more likely winner in the game between two random players is the same as the winner between two perfect players.
 This behaviour is usually referred to as the \textit{random graph intuition}.
-To make it more precise, note that if Maker and Breaker are replaced by ‘random players’ which select their edges uniformly at random, the final subgraph of $K_n$ consisting only of Maker's edges is a random graph $G(n,M)$ chosen uniformly among all graphs on $n$ vertices with $M=\lfloor \frac{1}{b+1}\binom{n}{2} \rfloor$ edges, which is tightly linked to the Erd\H{o}s-Renyi random graph model $G(n,p)$ when $p=\frac{1}{b+1}$.
+To make it more precise, note that if Maker and Breaker are replaced by ‘random players’ who select their edges uniformly at random, the final subgraph of $K_n$ consisting only of Maker's edges is a random graph $G(n,M)$ chosen uniformly among all graphs on $n$ vertices with $M=\lfloor \frac{1}{b+1}\binom{n}{2} \rfloor$ edges, which is tightly linked to the Erd\H{o}s-Renyi random graph model $G(n,p)$ when $p=\frac{1}{b+1}$.
 If the suspicion of Chv\'{a}tal and Erd\H{o}s is true, then the threshold bias $b_{\mathcal{H}}$ should asymptotically be the inverse of the threshold probability ${p}_{\mathcal{H}}$ for the property that $G(n,p)$ contains an element of $\mathcal{H}$.